plaimi/www/~alexander/haskell.markdown

   A quick chat with Simon, as he tells us the difference between Haskell and e.g. C, in terms of type safety and having effects.

 * <div id="green">[Aditya Bhargava: Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) * </div>
   A pleasant intro to functors, applicatives and monads.
-It does make some simplifications.
+Too many simplifications for my taste, but still useful.
+"Values wrapped in context" is not a good way to consider monads.
+Instead, simply think of them of a way to get a → m b.

 * <div id="green">[Aditya Bhargava: Three Useful Monads](http://adit.io/posts/2013-06-10-three-useful-monads.html) * </div>
   A pleasant intro to the writer, reader and state monads.
-Bit too many simplifications for my taste, but still very useful.
+Builds on the previous one, and continues the simplifications, unfortunately.

 * <div id="red">[Philip Wadler: Comprehending Monads](http://www.diku.dk/hjemmesider/ansatte/henglein/papers/wadler1992.pdf) *** </div>
   Maybe the ultimate guide to comprehending monads?
 Bit difficult material though -- best understand how to use them.
 See the imperative programming section.
 This paper is kind of like to monads what Type classes in Haskell are to type classes.